 Many people often ask: how expensive is it to develop your policies and procedures?
 But is this really the right question?
-What is the Cost to Write Policies and Procedures?
+Perhaps we should consider, What is the Cost to Write Policies and Procedures?

 If we are going to look at costs then we need to account for labor to write, review, release and receive the information.